Teaching art online under covid-19

 In these traumatic corona virus days everything has been turned upside down, from postal delivery, shopping in supermarkets, theatres, holiday’s and not to mention education.
 Corona now happens to be the new normal, whereby everyone and everything has been and will be affected for some time to come.

 Art education is one of the areas that has been drastically changed.
 Art teachers have got to think very hard, how they can teach art online.
 Having been a classical teacher of art for 40 years, I have been faced with the same problem.
-Having just started teaching art online, I have met with some pitfalls but also had some very rewarding moments.
+Having just started teaching art online, I have met with some pitfalls in online teaching but also had some very rewarding moments.
 I will gladly share them with you here.
 If you haven’t already taken the plunge, here are some tips.

 Not all of your current pupils will appreciate the new way of teaching.
 It is not for everyone.
 But on the other side, many creative people are on the look out for a new creative outlet.
 Let’s face it, smeering paint is one of the best things in life.
 You need to tap into this new audience.